soffes/blog/published/2008-02-02-expressionengine-kills-my-pagerank/expressionengine-kills-my-pagerank.markdown

 ---
-title: ExpressionEngine Kills My PageRank
+tags:
+- meta
+- web
-categories: meta web development
+- development
 ---

+# ExpressionEngine Kills My PageRank

 > We’ve detected that your 404 (file not found) error page returns a status of 200 (Success) in the header.